How to Submit

 • Accessing follow-up clinical data from procedures that subjects would undergo as part of clinical care.

-If continuing review is required, the Form C IRB Decision Form will indicate the date continuing review must take place by.
-Investigators are responsible for obtaining and submitting the Form F within two months of the one year anniversary date.
-The Form F requires a status of the project and whether human subjects are still taking part.
-The Form has directions for completion and submission.
-It is the responsibility of the investigator to ensure that documentation is received by the HSRO.
+If continuing review is required, the your approval letter will indicate the date continuing review must take place by.
+Investigators are responsible for submitting within two months of the one year anniversary date.
+It is the responsibility of the investigator to ensure that continuing review is up to date.

 If continuing review is indicated, IRB approval expires automatically at the one year anniversary date.